-- Develop regulations, requirements, handbooks, notices and other guidance to implement HCV housing program legislation passed by Congress; - Allocate HCV program funds to PHAs; - Provide technical assistance to PHAs on interpreting and applying HCV program requirements; - Monitor PHA compliance with HCV program requirements and PHA performance in program administration.
+- Develop regulations, requirements, handbooks, notices, and other guidance to implement HCV housing program legislation passed by Congress. - Allocate HCV program funds to DANIA BEACH HOUSING AUTHORITY's. - Provide technical assistance to DANIA BEACH HOUSING AUTHORITY's on interpreting and applying HCV program requirements. - Monitor DANIA BEACH HOUSING AUTHORITY compliance with HCV program requirements and DANIA BEACH HOUSING AUTHORITY performance in program administration.

-What Does the PHA Do?
+What Does the DANIA BEACH HOUSING AUTHORITY Do?

-The PHA administers the HCV program under contract with HUD and has the following major responsibilities:
+The DANIA BEACH HOUSING AUTHORITY administers the HCV program under contract with HUD and has the following major responsibilities:

-- Establish local policies to administer the program; - Review applications from interested applicants to determine whether they are eligible for the program; - Maintain a waiting list and select families for admission; - Issue vouchers to eligible families and provide information on how to lease a unit; - Conduct outreach to owners, with special attention to owners outside areas of poverty or minority concentration; - Approve the rental unit (including assuring compliance with housing quality standards and rent reasonableness), the owner, and the tenancy; - Make housing assistance payments to the owner in a timely manner; - Recertify families for continued eligibility under the program; - Ensure that owners and families comply with their contractual obligations; - Provide families and owners with prompt, professional service; - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the PHA's administrative plan, and other applicable federal, state and local laws.
+- Establish local policies to administer the program. - Review applications from interested applicants to determine whether they are eligible for the program. - Maintain a waiting list and select families for admission. - Issue vouchers to eligible families and provide information on how to lease a unit. - Conduct outreach to owners, with special attention to owners outside areas of poverty or minority concentration. - Approve the rental unit (including assuring compliance with housing quality standards and rent reasonableness), the owner, and the tenancy. - Make housing assistance payments to the owner in a timely manner. - Recertify families for continued eligibility under the program. - Ensure that owners and families comply with their contractual obligations. - Provide families and owners with prompt, professional service. - Comply with all fair housing and equal opportunity requirements, HUD regulations and requirements, the Annual Contributions Contract, HUD-approved applications for funding, the DANIA BEACH HOUSING AUTHORITY's administrative plan, and other applicable federal, state and local laws.